Ryuzaki-MrL/Cthulhu/README.md

 - Clear game notes: clear all of your game notes.
 - Replace eShop BGM: replaces the current eShop music with a custom one.
 - Restore eShop BGM: restores the default current eShop music.
+- Change accepted EULA version: useful for allowing out-of-region online play (when set to FF.FF).

 Future Features:
 - Misc. features seen on dev unit software.